BryanQuigley/keepsummertime.com/CAMPAIGN.md

 Action network campaign.
 You can help me improve this too!

+TO Co-sponsors/ supporters
+Title: Sunshine Protection Act

+I appreciate that you are supporting the bipartisan Sunshine Protection Act.

+It is important to me that we #LockTheClock to get more daylight at the end of the day.

+Thank you!

+Writing TIPS
+This goes to your representatives​ who have already either shown their support for #LockTheClock!
+Say a personal thank you!

 Title: Support the Sunshine Protection Act
 Default Subject: Support the Sunshine Protection Act